 Celebrations are the core of Memento’s origin story, and there’s a reason for that.
 It’s incredibly meaningful when the people we know get together to personally wish us well or congratulate us on achievements.

 Promotions offer another excellent opportunity for companies to use Group Videos to celebrate and acknowledge an employee.
-New teammates can introduce themselves and welcome the promoted employee to their team, old teammates can send well wishes, and upper management can pass on their best advice and leadership tips.
+New teammates can introduce themselves and welcome the promoted employee to their team, old teammates can send congratulations and well wishes, and upper management can pass on their best advice and leadership tips.
 A Group Video is the perfect way to show support and help employees in new roles start off on the right foot.

 6. “Suggestion Box” or “Town Hall” Videos

 There are many ways to use Group Videos to incorporate employee engagement activities into your company’s internal operations.
 One way to do this is to let employees submit ideas via video for directions, initiatives, or projects that they think would be beneficial for the company.
 Another option is to encourage employees to submit questions to Human Resources or Upper Management.
 The organizer can then review the submissions, gather input and answers from the appropriate people, and record the responses in a final Group Video that is shared with the entire organization.
 Both of these video examples can help to improve communication and transparency.

 7. Personal Celebrations - Birthdays, New Babies, Marriage

 Although birthday cakes and Group Cards continue to be staples in office birthday parties, it’s difficult--or impossible--for remote coworkers or those working alternate hours to take part in these types of celebrations.
 Group Videos present a thoughtful way for all employees to asynchronously take part in company culture, community, and celebrations.
 Not only will employees be happy to be included in a Group Video, but recipients will greatly appreciate the heartfelt or funny wishes, advice, and good luck from their coworkers.
 Silly hats, songs, and outfits are encouraged!